Explore this course:

 1 year full-time

 We use lectures, online technical content, tutorials, practical lab sessions and seminars led by staff from external organisations.

 Assessment is by formal examinations, coursework, mini team project, practical assessment, podcast and poster development, and a research project dissertation.

-MSc Student, BSc Artificial Intelligence and Computer Science, MSc Cybersecurity and Artificial Intelligence
+Grace Lim Project Engineer, AMRC, BSc Artificial Intelligence and Computer Science/ MSc Cybersecurity and Artificial Intelligence

-Minimum 2:1 honours degree, or equivalent, in a relevant discipline (computer science or a numerate discipline with experience of software systems development).
+Minimum 2:1 undergraduate honours degree in computer science or a numerate discipline with experience of software systems development.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 If you have any questions about entry requirements, please contact the department.